angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 Architectural reasons may lead you to restrict access to a service to the app domain where it belongs.

-The guide sample includes a `VillainsListComponent` that displays a list of villains.
+The sample app includes a `VillainsListComponent` that displays a list of villains.
 It gets those villains from a `VillainsService`.

 While you _could_ provide `VillainsService` in the root `AppComponent` (that's where you'll find the `HeroesService`),